 Press Tooling & Components

-In 2015, owing to continued aerospace customer demand, we further broadened our composite manufacturing capabilities with the procurement of our first composite press.
+Owing to continued aerospace customer demand, we have broadened our composite manufacturing capabilities with the procurement of two Langzauner composite presses.

 - Maximum Temperature 250°C centigrade (oil heated platens)